 - Use of the substance continues despite adverse consequences

 A 2016 literature review on food and sugar addiction found little evidence to support sugar addiction in humans.
 It’s more likely that the behaviors observed occur from infrequent access to these highly palatable foods, not the neurochemical effects of sugar.

 According to the AND position paper, “the literature is complex.
 It does not always focus on added sugars alone but includes all foods and is often studied within the context of binge eating behaviors.”
 Thus, more research is needed to determine the validity of sugar addiction in humans.

 I hope this helps clear up some of the questions you had regarding sugars.
 I tried to touch on everyone’s individual questions but if I missed something, just let me know.

 The best advice I can offer you when it comes to nutrition advice is to always seek information from qualified experts.
-It can be tempting to take what you read on social media or hear from friends or family members and run with it – but remember, there’s a lot of misinformation out there.
-I encourage you to always take what you read and ask a professional about it before putting it into practice.
+It can be tempting to take what you read on social media or hear from friends or family members and run with it – but remember, there’s a lot of misinformation out there (even from healthcare professionals!).
+I encourage you to always take what you read and ask a trusted professional about it before putting it into practice.